The Gigabyte G27Q is an affordable 27″ 1440p 144Hz IPS gaming monitor with a wide color gamut, fast pixel response time, and smooth VRR performance!

 The ‘Speed’ mode is the fastest and effectively eliminates trailing behind fast-moving objects at 144Hz without adding any prominent overshoot.

-If you’re gaming at 60Hz, or using variable refresh rate (VRR) around 60FPS, dial the overdrive back to ‘Balance’ in order to prevent overshoot from becoming too noticeable.
+If you’re gaming at 60Hz, or using a variable refresh rate (VRR) around 60FPS, dial the overdrive back to ‘Balance’ in order to prevent overshoot from becoming too noticeable.

 AMD FreeSync is supported with a 48-144Hz dynamic range and LFC (Low Framerate Compensation), thus preventing screen tearing and stuttering up to 144FPS.